 In contrast to the extra long grain variety, Medium Grain Parboiled Rice is naturally a bit creamier on account of its slightly higher starch content.
 This gives it a stickier and chewier texture perfect for a Tuna and Artichoke Paella or give it your own personalized touch like a Roasted Harvest Veggie Paella.

-Explore the great taste, texture and aroma of different varieties of Carolina® Rice, use our recipe selection to find all kinds of delicious traditional dishes, like rice pudding or paella, and fun creative new ideas for any occasion or more cooking tips here!
+Explore the great taste, texture and aroma of different varieties of Carolina® Rice, use our recipe selection to find all kinds of delicious traditional dishes, like rice pudding or arroz chaufa, and fun creative new ideas for any occasion or more cooking tips here!